 Well-ventilated spacious cages or planted aviaries are perfectly suited for these birds.
 Soft wooden or natural perches help them in flying about freely throughout the cage.
 Requiring a kind of hidden nest, an artificial greenery, half-opened nest box or a wicker basket can be placed inside the cage or aviary.

-Presence of a proper cage substrate like a newspaper or paper towel helps in maintaining proper hygiene.
-The suitable nest box substrates are cotton, hay and grass.
+The presence of a proper cage substrate like a newspaper or paper towel helps in maintaining proper hygiene.
+The suitable nest box substrates are cotton, hay, and grass.

 Though being hardy in nature, they need to be kept at temperatures ranging between 60°F and 65°F during cold winters.